brettwooldridge/HikariCP-benchmark/README.md

 ```
 ./benchmark.sh -p pool=hikari,bone
 ```
-Where ``pool`` is a comma-separated list (*hikari*, *bone*, *tomcat*, *c3p0*, *vibur*).
+Where ``pool`` is a comma-separated list (*hikari*, *dbcp2*, *tomcat*, *c3p0*, *vibur*).
 Specifying a specific pool or subset of pools will shorten run times.

 -----------------------------------------------------------

 **Specify Pool Size**<br/>
 ```
-./benchmark.sh -p maxPoolSize=4
+./benchmark.sh -p maxPoolSize=16
 ```
 Pool size is only applicable for the *Connection Cycle* test, attempting to run the *Statement Cycle* test with a pool smaller than the number of threads (8) will result in testing failures.
 The *Connection Cycle* test runs with 8 threads, so to test a contrained pool condition set *maxPoolSize* to a smaller number (eg. 4).
-See comments about threading below.

 -----------------------------------------------------------
 **Specify which Benchmark**<br/>